2.3 Managing expectations & Being consistent

 1.2 Not managing expectations

-1.3 Start managing expectations
+1.3 Start managing expectations - Folder for managing expectations

 With ‘Managing expectations’, teachers make clear what students have to do at the start of a new activity.
 When preparing a lesson, they have an image in mind of what the students will do in the lesson; they expect something from the students.
-With managing expectations, they make their expectations clear to students efficiently and effectively.
+They make their expectations clear to students efficiently and effectively.
 For example, the students then know what items they need to grab and what they are going to do with them.
 This way, everyone gets to work in a calm and focused way.

 By managing expectations, I provide clarity and help my students starting quickly.